rikosintie/Discovery/docs/appendix-jump-box-hardening.md

 ## Scope SSH to a management subnet or a short allow-list

-Two equivalent patterns — pick whichever matches the site:
+Two equivalent patterns — pick whichever matches the site.

 **A dedicated management subnet**, if one exists: